aaronbojarski/hercules_sftp_setup/README.md

 # Hercules SFTP Setup
 This script is intended to first copy files from a local server.
-It then start a Hercules job that sends a file to a remote destination.
+It then starts Hercules jobs tho send each file to a remote destination.